 1. EXTREME DREAD

-The second they hear the news, they get a knot in our stomach, dizziness through our brain, and a heart that won’t stop breaking.
+The second they hear the news, they get a knot in their stomach, dizziness through their brain, and a heart that won’t stop breaking.

 The fact of the matter is separation anxiety is completely terrifying.

 2. EXTREME JEALOUSY